flyway/flywaydb.org/documentation/errorhandlers.md

 There are however situations where you may want to
 - treat an error as a warning as you know your migration will handle it correctly later
 - treat a warning as an error as you prefer to fail fast to be able to fix the problem sooner
-- to perform an additional action when a specific error or warning is being emitted by the database
+- perform an additional action when a specific error or warning is being emitted by the database

 Flyway Pro and Enterprise Edition give you a way to achieve all these scenarios using **Error Handlers**.